chris4jahn/macos-defaults/README.md

 ## Custom Path

-You can specify a custom path directly (without using the `-c` flag).
+You can specify a custom path directly.
 The script will automatically detect if the first argument is a valid directory path and use it for the operation.

 ### Example: